 Recipe FAQS

-You can use any type of sausage that you like for this recipe.
-I like the flavour that Italian sausage provides since it adds a bit of a spicy kick, but regular pork sausage, or chicken or turkey sausage all work well.
+You can use any kind of sausage that you like for this recipe.
+I like the flavor that Italian sausage provides since it adds a bit of a spicy kick, but regular pork sausages or chicken or turkey sausages all work well.

-You can also make this a meatless meal by using plant-based sausages.
+You can also make this a meatless meal by using vegetarian sausages.

-I love the combination of the broccoli and sweet potato in this sheet pan meal, but you can use all kinds of different veggies.
+I love the combination of the broccoli and sweet potato in this veggie sausage tray bake, but you can use all kinds of different veggies.

 Try it with: